AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ======================================================================
-Multi-cloud Transit Network Workflow Instructions (AWS/Azure/GCP/OCI)
+Multi-Cloud Transit Network Workflow Instructions (AWS/Azure/GCP/OCI)
 ======================================================================

 .. important::

- If you intend to deploy transit network by using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
-For building encrypted Transit in AWS/Azure/GCP/OCI or Transit network with Azure Native Peering, this document is your starting point.
+ If you intend to deploy a transit network by using AWS Transit Gateway (TGW), your starting point is `this link <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
+For building an encrypted Transit in AWS/Azure/GCP/OCI or Transit network with Azure Native Peering, this document is your starting point.

-This workflow provides you with step by step instructions to build a Multi-cloud Transit Network.
+This workflow provides you with step-by-step instructions to build a Multi-Cloud Transit Network.

 While the instructions below reference AWS, these functionalities apply to any public cloud in which Aviatrix Transit Network is supported.